Sxynix144/Sxynix144/README.md

 # 💫 About Me:
-I'm a student of the University of Mindanao
+A student of the University of Mindanao

 ## 🌐 Socials: